Zbig281/Daleka_Kraina/README.md

 you must remove all .cs.dso otherwise the server won't read current .cs

-But only those included in the PolankaMOD package
+But only those included in the Daleka_Kraina_MOD package

 such as: Animals.cs , Transport.cs and more.